jisujit/dev-workflow-generator/USER_GUIDE.md

 ## What Happens When You Run the Tool

-When someone runs `.\Setup-DevWorkflow.ps1 -ProjectPath .`, here's exactly what they see and get:
+When you run `.\Setup-DevWorkflow.ps1 -ProjectPath .`, here's exactly what you'll see and get:

-### 1. What They See (Console Output)
+### 1. What You'll See (Console Output)

 ```
 ================================================